RAS598-2025-S-Team05/RAS598-2025-S-Team05.github.io/docs/index.md

 | LiDAR             | Provides real-time mapping and obstacle detection             |
 | TurtleBot IMU     | Supplies orientation and stability information for navigation |

-> *A low-pass filter is applied to the ESP32’s IMU data to eliminate high-frequency noise and improve heading stability.*
+> *A low-pass filter is applied to the ESP32’s IMU data to eliminate high-frequency noise and improve heading stability!*

 ## **4. Control Flow and Autonomy**